Patterdale Terrier Champions bred for hunting, show,

 After deciding to own a Patterdale and selecting your new companion, your relationship begins.
 From the day you bring him home you are responsible for his every need.
 Choices on feed and feeding, housing, expectations, goals, and training will ultimately determine the quality of the bond with your dog.

-You bought him to keep for his entire lifetime and proper training will help to insure this.
+You bought him to keep for his entire lifetime and proper training will help to ensure this.

 Before bringing home your pup buy a wire crate.
 Decide on a location where the first few days of crying and complaining won’t interfere with YOUR sleep.
 Make the pup stay in his crate overnight on your normal schedule.
 Do not respond to his complaining, even yelling “No” just shows him he can demand your attention.
 After the puppy is content to stay in his crate overnight you can move him closer to you.

 The first thing you do when you take your pup out of his crate is carry the puppy to the area you want him to do his business.
 Do not let the puppy follow you down the hall, it’s a long walk and one accident will inevitably make for more in the same place.

 Stay with him.
 If after a few minutes he has not eliminated put him back in his crate and try again in a few minutes.
 Sometimes a drink of water will stimulate him.
 Do not turn him loose in the house until you know he’s done.
 Once he is, he can be supervised loose to eat, drink and interact with his family.
 Every time he has been confined to his crate you need to repeat this.
 The fewer the accidents, the faster your house training is complete.
 In my opinion a pup should sleep in a crate for many months.
 But the need for the crate never is done.
 There will be many times for the life of the dog that you will need the crate for his safety.